nio-blocks/lifx/README.md

 Lifx
 ====
-nio block for connection to a Lifx smart bulb on the same network.
+nio block for connecting to a Lifx smart bulb on the same network.
 The MAC address and IP address of the light must be known.
 Colors are described using hue, saturation, and brightness.

 | Color | Hue | Saturation | Brightness |
 | ----- | :---: | :---: | :---: |